SurrogateInc/surrortg-sdk/games/surrobot/README.md

     - Generate QR code in admin panel (FE)
     - Shortened Robot-Token (FE, BE)?
 - Multiple I2C devices testing
-    - Currently I have connected 2 Oled screens, servo board and I2C light sensor to bot.
-      There is issues if for ex. moving servo + change Oled image at same time (writing) the image takes time.
+    - Currently I have connected 2 Oled screens, servo board and I2C light sensor to the bot.
+There are issues if for ex. moving servo + change Oled image at same time (writing the image takes time).
     - Logic to only change Oled screen image max every 0.5 sec?
     - Clock hz?
     - Reserve some GPIO pins directly from Raspi to be used with servos?